Nitya-Matcha/ImageRecognitionAI/README.md

 # ImageRecognitionAI

-Personal project creating an Image classification/Recognition AI for images of Cardiovascular diseases.
+Creating an Image classification/Recognition AI for images of Cardiovascular diseases.